protectwise/troika/packages/troika-three-text/README.md

 #### `outlineWidth`

-Displays an outline/halo around the text glyphs, this wide in local units.
-Giving your text an outline with a contrasting `outlineColor` can improve readability against backgrounds of low or varying contrast.
+The width of an outline/halo to be drawn around each text glyph using the `outlineColor`.
+This can help improve readability when the text is displayed against a background of low or varying contrast.
+The width can be specified as either an absolute number in local units, or as a percentage string e.g. `"10%"` which is interpreted as a percentage of the `fontSize`.

 Default: `0`